italobusi/network-slice-topology/draft-ietf-teas-network-slice-topology-yang.md

    It empowers customers to define a customized intent topology specifically tailored for their network slices.

-## Consideration on Reusing ACTN VN for Network Slicing

-   The ACTN VN model, defined in {{!RFC9731}}, provides a self-consistent set of methods for expressing connectivity intents (Type 1 VN), optional path constraints and topology intents (Type 2 VN), using TE metrics and TE objective functions defined in
-   {{!RFC8795}}.
-Type 2 VN path constraints rely on Type 1 VN for expressing connectivity intents.
-See {{vn-intro}} for more details.

-   On the other hand, RFC9543 network slice services provide connectivity intents equivalent to Type 1 VN, using SLO and SLE attributes in a technology-agnostic manner not tied to TE technologies.
-This distinction is detailed in {{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}}.

-   Reusing the Type 2 VN for defining customer intent topologies alongside the RFC9543 network slice service model would result in duplicated information for connectivity intents (SDPs and connectivity-constructs vs. LTPs and connectivity matrices), and additionally, would bind the network slice solution to TE technologies.
+   Reusing the Type 2 VN for defining customer intent topologies alongside the RFC9543 network slice service model would result in duplicated information for connectivity intents (SDPs and connectivity-constructs vs. LTPs and connectivity matrices), and additionally, would bind the network slice solution to TE technologies (as discussed in {{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}} for VN Type 1).

-   The proposed models in this draft aim to deliver a solution equivalent to Type 2 VN to provide optional path constraints and topology intent within the context of RFC 9543 network slicing.
-These models complement the existing solution outlined in
-   {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, while ensuring consistent use of SLO and SLE attributes in a technology-agnostic manner to express customer intent.

-In a nutshell:

-- the data models, defined in this draft, are intended to be used when there is a need to extend, with more control over network resources allocation by the customer, the connectivity service intent, expressed using the Network Slice Service data model, defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}};
-- the VN type 2 data models, defined in {{!RFC9731}}, are intended to be used when there is a need to extend, with more control over network resources allocation by the customer, the connectivity service intent expressed using the VN type 1 data models, defined in {{!RFC9731}}.

-{{Appendix D of !I-D.ietf-teas-ietf-network-slice-nbi-yang}} provides guidance to decide when to use the Network Slice Service data model, defined in {{!I-D.ietf-teas-ietf-network-slice-nbi-yang}}, or the VN type 1 data models, defined in {{!RFC9731}}, to express the connectivity intent.

 # Data Tree for the Example in Section 3

 ## Native Topology